mfrachet/create-frontend-framework/README.md

 $ node ./framework/element.js
 ```

-While using templat litterals, the first argument is an array of strings corresponding to the static string of the evaluated element.
+While using templat literals, the first argument is an array of strings corresponding to the static string of the evaluated element.
 The second (or n) arguments are the interpolated values.
 In the previous example, we use destructuring to create an array of the interpolated values because we don't know have much of them exists.

 Let's use `Array.reduce` to create a real string with the static and interpolated ones: